NMR Sample Preparation

 Degassing samples

 Some samples need to be degassed or have oxygen removed.
-The only effective way of doing this is by using the freeze-pump-thaw technique, at least three cycles.
+The most effective way of doing this is by using the freeze-pump-thaw technique, at least three cycles.
 It is sometimes sufficient to flush the space above the sample surface with nitrogen.
 This should be done with great care to avoid blowing the solution out of the tube.
 Do not bubble nitrogen through the solution in an NMR tube.
 This wastes costly solvent through evaporation, and is not an effective method of removing oxygen.

 Modified from Alan S.F.
 Boyd's document, 4 October, 1995, NMR Services at Heriot-Watt University Chemistry Dept., Edinburgh, Scotland